edith2k1/iptables/README.md

     sudo apt-get remove ufw –y

 **Task 1.
-Configure blocks all IP access to SERVER A via ssh port except IP 192.168.217.1**
+Configure blocks all traffic to SERVER A via ssh port except IP 192.168.217.1**

 Run 2 following commands in SERVER A